Finding a Top Financial Advisor Firm in Littleton, Colorado

 Wambolt & Associates Background

 Wambolt & Associates began doing business in 1986 under Northwestern Mutual.
 Nearly 25 years later, in 2010, the firm registered as an independent investment advisor with the SEC.
-Gregory Wambolt is the firm's sole owner and senior wealth management advisor.
-He is also a certified financial planner (CFP), chartered life underwriter (CLU) and chartered financial consultant (ChFC).
-He also has over 30 years of experience in the financial services industry.
+Gregory Wambolt is one of the firm's owners and a senior wealth management advisor.
+He is a certified financial planner (CFP), chartered life underwriter (CLU) and chartered financial consultant (ChFC) with over 30 years of experience in the financial services industry.
+Other owners are Cindy Alvarez and Andrew Jenkins.

 Wambolt & Associates offers wealth management, asset management and financial planning services.
 Asset management services bundle portfolio management with financial planning, and wealth management services bundle asset management, financial planning and consulting with tax preparation services.